A Tour of the White House with Mrs. John F. Kennedy

 A Tour of the White House with Mrs. John F. Kennedy was a television special featuring the first lady of the United States, Jacqueline Kennedy, on a tour of the recently renovated White House.
 It was broadcast on Valentine's Day, February 14, 1962, on both CBS and NBC, and broadcast four days later on ABC.
 The program was the first televised tour of the White House by a first lady and is considered the first prime-time documentary specifically designed to appeal to a female audience.

-The program showed Mrs. Kennedy on a tour of the house with CBS News correspondent Charles Collingwood.
+The program showed Kennedy on a tour of the house with CBS News correspondent Charles Collingwood.
 The videotaped tour was the first glimpse the American public had of the $2 million restoration of the White House that the first lady had helped direct in the first year of her husband's presidency.

 The broadcast was seen by more than eighty million viewers and syndicated globally to 50 countries, including China and the Soviet Union.

 Notes for the televised tour were among Jacqueline Kennedy's personal papers that were publicly released by the John F. Kennedy Presidential Library in 2012.
 She specified in those papers that the names of individual donors who had contributed to the costs of the renovation were included in the script.

 Background

-Kennedy had been the first lady of the United States since the inauguration of her husband John F. Kennedy in January 1961 and had engaged in a well publicized restoration and redecoration of the president's official residence, the White House, in the first year of her husband's presidency.
+Kennedy had been the first lady of the United States since the inauguration of her husband John F. Kennedy in January 1961 and had engaged in a well-publicized restoration and redecoration of the president's official residence, the White House, in the first year of her husband's presidency.
 Kennedy had been approached by various television networks to broadcast the restored White House and it was subsequently agreed that the three major American networks (CBS, NBC and ABC) would jointly fund and broadcast the resultant documentary.
 The finished documentary was produced by Perry Wolff and directed by the feature film director Franklin J. Schaffner.
 The orchestra conductor Alfredo Antonini served as the program's musical director.
 Cutaway segments for the film were shot in advance and Kennedy's parts were taped in an eight-hour recording session.
 9 ST of equipment were required for the film, placed in the White House by 54 technicians.